slliac/vbs_transfer_system/README.md

 # vbs_transfer_system

-Date : Jun - August
-Created by Gordon
+Date : Jun - August (AIA internship 's most experience individual project) Created by Gordon

 This is a VBScript file for transfering encrypted keyCode from CitiBank to QA Department.